Updated January 2023

 Q: WHEN WILL MY RECYCLING BE PICKED UP?

+Curbside recycling is collected every-other-week alternating with your garbage collection.
 Set your recycling out by 7 a.m. on your assigned day.
-Recycling will be picked up on Wednesdays and Thursdays, every other week beginning May 4.
-Leave 1.5 metres of space between your bag and black cart.
+Leave 1.5 metres of space between your blue bin and parked vehicles.

 Waste and recycling are now collected in alternating weeks.